Asthma causes chronic inflammation of the airways in the lungs, which is aggravated by asthma triggers that bring on asthma symptoms.

 Your child won't be able to avoid all triggers all the time, and it's unrealistic to expect your child to do so.
 But minimizing exposure helps keep asthma symptoms under control.

 Just because a child has asthma doesn't mean he or she shouldn't travel, play sports, go to parties, or do any of the things that other kids do.
-Taking sensible precautions, like following the asthma action plan, carrying fast-acting (or rescue) medication, and taking allergy medicines before visiting friends with pets can help kids with asthma do everything they enjoy.
+Taking sensible precautions, like following the asthma action plan, carrying quick-relief medicine (also called rescue or fast-acting medicine), and taking allergy medicines before visiting friends with pets can help kids with asthma do everything they enjoy.